mustafa3009/projectY/doc/README.md

 ## Installation
-1. Extract the zip file to a suitable location on a Mac OS or a linux environment (e.g /home/some-user/thoughtworks).
+1. Extract the thoughtworks.tar file to a suitable location on a Mac OS or a linux environment (e.g /home/some-user/thoughtworks).
-This will be the HOME folder
+From hereon, this will be referred to as the HOME folder
-2. Use the shell and change directory to the home folder (e.g cd /home/some-user/thoughtworks)
+2. Use the shell and change directory to the HOME folder (e.g cd /home/some-user/thoughtworks)

 ## Run
 1. Execute the following script using the shell in the HOME folder